rotsix/self-hosted/README.md

 This command can be run before each run, it **won't** erase any existing data.

-> Note: after the very first init, a reboot is required to update the hostname (`/etc/hostname`).

 By default, all the docker volumes are located in `./volumes`.
 You may want to backup this directory.